yycho0108/RoboND-DeepLearning-Project/writeup.md

 Each decoder block was composed of a 2x upsampled previous layer concatenated with the larger input from earlier encoding stages, followed by two-step separable convolutions similar to the encoder block.
 In fact, the processes are identical apart from the inputs.

 At whole, the network is a series of four encoder blocks, followed by a 1x1 convolution for the "final" representation, then four decoder blocks and the last convolutional layer that provides the output classification through the softmax activation.
-It ended up being a fairly deep network, and provded to be powerful yet speedy enough to work well for the project.
+It ended up being a fairly deep network, and proved to be powerful yet speedy enough to work well for the project.

-### Batch Normalization

-### Separable Convolution

-Depthwise Separable Convolutions are

-### 1x1 Convolution
+Given the relatively simplistic environment and a fairly naive implementation, it is difficult to assume that this network would work for all targets; given the dataset, it would most certainly not work for targets who are not visually congruent to the one currently specified in the dataset.

 ## Network Tuning